PHRABAL/DRL-Reacher/report.md

 ### Model Architecture
 The Udacity provided DDPG code in PyTorch was used and adapted for this environment.

 I used two deep neural networks (actor-critic), each with two hidden layers of 256-128 nodes, with ReLU activation functions on the hidden layers and tanh on the output layers.
-As discussed in the Readme overview, I used shallower DNNs than the DDPG paper and default code provided.
+As discussed in the Readme overview, I used shallower DNNs than the DDPG paper.
 This produced superior performance compared to Udacity's baseline attempt.

 ### Hyperparameters